 - Don’t eat food on the steps of churches, as it’s becoming a ticketable offense in many Italian cities.

 This a reminder to let your credit cards know that you will be abroad before traveling.
 Also, many places in Europe will not accept American Express, so it is best always to have another type of credit card.
 Remember that chip credit cards (which you dip instead of swipe) are the norm in Europe, so it’ll be quicker to pay if you use a credit card with a chip.

 If you plan to do any significant amount of shopping, you’ll want to know about the VAT (called the IVA) tax.
 This value-added tax of 22% is added to almost anything.
 You can claim a refund if you spend more than €155 on any purchase.
 Remember, this only applies to purchases from retail outlets with a “Tax-Free” sign.
 Before you make your purchase, ask the vendor for a tax-refund voucher.

 We generally find that driving in Italy on the highways is doable for most Americans, but driving inside cities can be overwhelming.
 And, we pretty much do not recommend you drive in the regions of the Amalfi Coast or most of Sicily as the drivers are aggressive and the roads windy.

 When traveling, there is always a possibility of theft.
 While enjoying the sights, remember to stay alert and be aware of your immediate surroundings, especially in crowded locations and tourist areas.
 Carry only the cash you need for the day and a copy of your passport on your phone, and leave the rest in a locked safe in your room.

 Dial 112 in case of any general emergency.

-Have any additional questions?Contact us at email@example.com
+Have any additional questions?

 Looking to travel to Italy?
 Our travel planning services are here to help — head here to get started!

-Photo Credit: Opening photo by RossHelen
+Photo Credit: Opening photo by RossHele